project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 to call the proper application functions based on the most recent command received.

-## Adding a cluster to a ZAP configuration
+## Adding a Cluster to a ZAP Configuration

 In the ZAP UI, navigate to the Level Control cluster.
 Make sure this cluster is enabled as a server in the drop-down menu in the "Enable" column.
 Then click on